DanLawrence91/DLs-portfolio/README.md

 ## Portfolio and functionality

-This protfolio has been put together using a combination of HTML, Bootstrap and custom CSS.
+This portfolio has been put together using a combination of HTML, Bootstrap and custom CSS.

 The fist screenshot shows the inital view of the page with header that is fixed: